 Zhangke, a prominent figure among 6th generation Chinese filmmakers, brings forth nostalgia of the past and the stark impersonality of the present, while recounting the changing landscape as a mark of the changing times in China.

-Throughout the film, one sees how the workers were involved with the factory; how the factory was an intimate part of their very being.
-And how this community of workers belonged to a shared past, as opposed to a social history.
+Throughout, we’re shown how the workers were involved with the factory; how it was an intimate part of their very being.
+And how this community belonged to a shared past, as opposed to a social history.

 Now that the factory does not remain, all that does is a memory born out of nostalgia in the hearts of the workers.

 As Zhangke claims in a 2009 interview, he sought to express through his films what had been experienced, what had been felt.

 Therefore, 24 City explores a very poignant relationship between the factory and its workers, often recalling anecdotes from the past.